data-ml-wizzi/UDACITY_dog_breed_classifier/README.md

 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

-4. Donwload the XXXX [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) XXXX for the dog dataset.
+4. Donwload the [Xception bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogXceptionData.npz) for the dog dataset.
 Place it in the repo, at location `path/to/dog-project/bottleneck_features`.

 5. Run the following commands in the project's root directory to set up your model.